 8. Giusto

-Not every restaurant is completely seafood-focused in Newport.
+Not every Newport restaurant is completely seafood-focused.
 Looking for a menu that’s a fun fusion of Italian and local seafood with vegetarian offerings as well?
 Giusto, the new “freestyle Italian” restaurant at Hammetts Hotel, is your go-to — a modern, airy space on Hammett’s Wharf with both indoor and outdoor seating.

 Chef Kevin O’Donnell is a native Rhode Islander with a penchant for originality.
 Don’t expect to find red-sauce selections here.
 Instead, O’Donnell shows off his sense of place with lettuce wraps filled with crab, chowder-style littlenecks topped with a garlic doughboy, and a Rhode Island–influenced twist on Italian egg pasta: beet anolini with Aquidneck honey and orange.
 Veggie-forward Brussels sprouts, heirloom carrots, and Caesar of the Season are also offered.
 The bar features an unusual and heavily regional beer selection plus an extensive list of wines by the glass.